-Although current HIV treatment is successful because antiretroviral therapies have prevented the virus from being the death sentence it once was, such reatments are still expensive and hard to treatments are still expensive and hard to tolerate for some.
+Although current HIV treatment is successful because antiretroviral therapies have prevented the virus from being the death sentence it once was, such treatments are still expensive and hard to tolerate for some.
 They are also difficult to obtain.
 In fact, only around half of the 37 million people who live with HIV worldwide are able to obtain therapy.
-Many who suffer from the illness are not even aware they have it, and around two million new cases are reported globally each year.
-Having a vaccine to prevent HIV would be ideal because it could eliminate the need for long-term treatment and the disease entirely.
+Many who suffer from the illness are not even aware they have it, and around two million new cases are reported globally each year.1 Having a vaccine to prevent HIV would be ideal because it could eliminate the need for long-term treatment and the disease entirely.